The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 DCAMM is responsible for capital planning, public building construction, facilities management, and real estate services for the Commonwealth.

-The Group Insurance Commission (GIC) provides high-quality, affordable health insurance and other benefit options to over 240,000 enrollees and 460,000 members.
+The Group Insurance Commission (GIC) provides high-quality, affordable health insurance and other benefit options to over 220,000 subscribers and 460,000 members.

 Human Resources is responsible for attracting, hiring and developing people to do purposeful work.
 We partner with agencies to build and support a high-performing diverse workforce.